Sources: Snap has acquired Metamarkets for less than $100M to step up its ad tech play

 One thing that you can read from this is that Snap has to figure out more ways to grow usage, especially amid heavy competition from the likes of Facebook’s Instagram.
 But another is that the company needs to develop better tools to serve ads and other marketing to those users it does have.

 Unsurprisingly, the company also announced last quarter that it would be moving to a bidded auction model as part of its efforts to better automate its ad platform, so you can see how acquisitions like Metamarkets could play into that bigger strategy.
+(Coincidentally, the other potential acquisition mentioned back in January 2016 was the bidding platform Beeswax.)

 If Snap can provide better tools to marketers, it could lure them to spend more investment on Snapchat.
 And potentially Metamarkets provides more: it could represent an opportunity to Snap to present itself as an analytics dashboard across a number of other properties, not just its own.
 (Interestingly, this was some of the strategy behind Twitter’s acquisition of MoPub back in the day, too.)
 And it potentially opens the door to more collaboration between Metamarkets’ existing customers and Snap.